pingcap/docs/tidb-cloud/migration-job.md

 ## Limitations

-- Currently, the Data Migration feature is still in public beta and each organization can create only one migration job.
-To use the feature, you need to [file a ticket](/tidb-cloud/tidb-cloud-support.md).
+- Currently, the Data Migration feature is in public beta, and each organization can create only one migration job.
+To create more migration jobs, you need to [file a support ticket](/tidb-cloud/tidb-cloud-support.md).

 - The system databases will be filtered out and not migrated to TiDB Cloud even if you select all of the databases to migrate.
 That is, `mysql`, `information_schema`, `information_schema`, and `sys` will not be migrated using this feature.